 ZEPPs merit tens of billions in R&D, because the plants will form a profitable industry worth much more to those who can capture the expertise to design, build, and operate them.
 They offer the best chance for safe use of the immense wealth of hydrocarbons in America and its offshore exclusive economic zones.
 Research on ZEPPs could occupy legions of academic researchers, and restore an authentic mission to the Department of Energy's National Laboratories, working on development in conjunction with private companies.
-ZEPPs need champions, and I hope the U. of Texas will be one.
-The Geology Foundation and other parts of UT should whip the imaginations of the geologists to discover methane and develop leak-proof CO2 sequestration industries and the petrochemists to make more efficient processes suitable for plants two orders of magnitude larger than present fertilizer plants.
+ZEPPs need champions, and I hope ORNL will be one.
+ORNL's leaders should whip the imaginations of the electrical engineers to design and test power plants five times today's largest, chemical engineers to make more efficient processes suitable for plants two orders of magnitude larger than present fertilizer plants, and geoengineers to expand leak-proof CO2 sequestration industries.
 Like the jumbo jets that carry the majority of passenger kilometers, compact ultra-powerful ZEPPs could be the workhorses of the energy system in the middle of the next century.